jicki/jicki.github.io/certbot/index.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
-Please deploy a DNS TXT record under the name _acme-challenge.jicki.me with the following value:
+Please deploy a DNS TXT record under the name _acme-challenge.jicki.cn with the following value:

 tdoCC636Cel1wQPY-LB-FURPvNSloFhBdWyEoqkQZNU